 Most Study Link subjects are delivered online, and can include videos, diagrams and text.
 You set your own pace, as you can access the learning materials whenever suits your lifestyle and take up to five months to complete a subject if needed.
 And they’re non-credit bearing, meaning there’s no pressure because they don’t count towards your degree.

 When you register for a Study Link subject, you also get access to a subject coordinator.
-They will support and guide you as you study, and can answer any questions you have about the content of the course.
+They will support and guide you as you study to prepare for university, and can answer any questions you have about the content of the course.
 The subject coordinator will also give feedback on your progress, and they can point you to resources and contacts if you have questions about starting at university that are outside the scope of the Study Link subject.

 If you’ve already accepted a place in a course with us, you can access Study Link subjects through your university login.
 If you want to just try online study or dip your toe into university study, you can enrol online.